DorianDepriester/Elasticipy/docs/source/Tutorials/Tutorial_StressStrain.rst

 .. note::

-    As a recall, the Tresca's equivalent stress is defined as half the maximum shear stress.
+    As a recall, the Tresca's equivalent stress is defined as twice the maximum shear stress.

 .. _multidimensional-arrays: